Control of Conditional Processes and Fleming--Viot Dynamics: Fleming--Viot Dynamics of McKean--Vlasov Type

 Let us further note that \cite[Theorem 2.9]{tough_fleming_viot_2022} shows that the average number of reinsertions $F^N_t$ in the particle system up to time $t$ tends to $-\log \pr(\tau' > t)$.
 This is in accordance with our finding that $F_t = -\log \pr(\tau' > t)$ and implies that $F^N_t \to F_t$ in probability locally uniformly in time. \end{remark}

-We can now introduce a control problem for McKean--Vlasov SDE \eqref{eq:fleming_viot} in closed-loop form, which generalises the control problem for the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv}.
+We can now introduce a control problem for McKean--Vlasov SDE \eqref{eq:fleming_viot} in closed-loop form, which provides an alternative interpretation of the control problem for the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv}.
 The controller's objective is to maximise the reward functional

 subject to McKean--Vlasov SDE \eqref{eq:fleming_viot} over all measurable functions $a \define [0, \infty) \times \R^d \to A$.
 Here $F_t = \sum_{k = 1}^{\infty} \pr(\tau_k \leq t)$ and $c \geq 0$ captures the cost of reinsertion.
 If $c = 0$, it follows from Theorem \ref{thm:correspondence} that $J_{\textup{FV}}(a) = J_{\textup{CP}}(a)$, where $J_{\textup{CP}}$ is the closed-loop reward functional for the control of conditional processes defined above Proposition \ref{prop:exist_unique}.
 Hence, the control problem for McKean--Vlasov SDE \eqref{eq:fleming_viot} and for the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv} are equivalent.
 Even if $c > 0$, $J_{\textup{FV}}(a)$ can be written in terms of the conditional dynamics \eqref{eq:conditional_mv} by using the correspondence $F_t = -\log \pr(\tau' > t)$ established in the proof of Theorem \ref{thm:correspondence}.
 We leave the analysis of this McKean--Vlasov control problem for future work.